tomarmenta86/Module-Challenge-1/README.md

 * Repo follows best practice with multiple commits
 * Quality README with description, Sreenshot, and Link to deployed app

-# Is Complete When...
+## Is Complete When...
 * Acceptance criteria is met
-* Requiirments are satisfied
+* Requirments are satisfied

+## Screenshots of Refactored Site
 ![Screenshot1](./assets/images/Horiseon%20deployed%20refactor1.png)
 ![Screenshot2](./assets/images/Horiseon%20deployed%20refactor2.png)